semgrep/semgrep-docs/docs/deployment/customize-ci-jobs.md

 ---
 slug: configure-ci-jobs
-title: Configure CI jobs
+title: Customize CI jobs
 hide_title: true
 description: tk
 tags:
-  - tk
+  - Deployment
 ---

 import DiffAwareScanning from "/src/components/reference/_diff-aware-scanning.mdx" import CiScheduling from "/src/components/reference/_ci-scheduling.mdx"

-# Configure your CI job
+# Customize your CI job

 :::note Your deployment journey
 - You have [<i class="fa-regular fa-file-lines"></i> created a Semgrep account and organization](/deployment/create-account-and-orgs).
 - For GitHub and GitLab users: You have [<i class="fa-regular fa-file-lines"></i> connected your source code manager](/deployment/connect-scm).
 - Optionally, you have [<i class="fa-regular fa-file-lines"></i> set up SSO](/deployment/sso).
-- You have successfully added a Semgrep job to your CI workflow.
+- You have successfully added a [<i class="fa-regular fa-file-lines"></i> Semgrep job to your CI workflow](/deployment/add-semgrep-to-ci).
 :::

-Configure a job's parameters to achieve the following goals:
+Customize a job's parameters to achieve the following goals:

 * **Run Semgrep on a schedule**.
 Run full scans on mainline branches at the least intrusive time on developer teams.
 * **Run Semgrep with custom rules**.
 Apply rules specific to your organization's business goals and coding conventions.